 High VBAC (Vaginal Birth After Cesarean) success rate.
-For low-risk women and babies, the chance of a VBAC is very high (>90%) when birthing outside of the hospital.
+For low-risk women and babies, the chance of a VBAC is very high (>90%) when birthing with our practice.

 Continuity of care.
 At Rose City Midwifery, your midwives will follow you throughout the course of your prenatal, birth, and postpartum care.
 No strangers at your birth and friendly, familiar faces at each of your visits.

 Informed choice.
 Each decision you make during your pregnancy will be made in consultation with your midwife, not by your midwife.
 Our goal is to focus on providing our clients with the education and resources necessary to feel confident in parenting.